Forms for Business Establishment in the Mainland

 https://en.ndrc.gov.cn/policies/202105/t20210527_1281403.html

 The Mainland implements the market access negative list system for foreign investments.
-The Foreign Investment Law of the People's Republic of China, which came into effect on 1 January 2020, stipulates that foreign investment shall be subject to a system of pre-establishment national treatment plus negative list management.
+The Foreign Investment Law, which came into effect on 1 January 2020, stipulates that foreign investment shall be subject to a system of pre-establishment national treatment plus negative list management.
 The pre-establishment national treatment refers to the treatment given to foreign investors and their investments no worse than that for domestic investors and their investments during the investment admittance stage; and the negative list refers to special administrative measures for foreign investment accessing to specific sectors.
 The Mainland grants national treatment to foreign investments which outside the negative list.
 For Hong Kong, Macao and Taiwan investments, provisions are similar to that of the Foreign Investment Law.

-The Special Administrative Measures (Negative List) for the Access of Foreign Investment (2021) came into effect on 1 January 2022, the items restricted to foreign investors have been reduced from 33 in 2020 to 31 in 2021.
-Meanwhile, the Special Administrative Measures (Negative List) for the Access of Foreign Investment (2020) shall be abolished.
+The Special Administrative Measures (Negative List) for the Access of Foreign Investment (2021) came into effect on 1 January 2022, in which the items restricted to foreign investors have been reduced from 33 in 2020 to 31 in 2021.
+Meanwhile, the Special Administrative Measures (Negative List) for the Access of Foreign Investment (2020) was abolished.

-The Special Administrative Measures (Negative List) for the Access of Foreign Investment in Pilot Free Trade Zones (2021) came into effect on 1 January 2022, the items restricted to foreign investors have been reduced from 30 in 2020 to 27 in 2021.
-Meanwhile, the Special Administrative Measures (Negative List) for the Access of Foreign Investment in Pilot Free Trade Zones (2020) shall be abolished.
+The Special Administrative Measures (Negative List) for the Access of Foreign Investment in Pilot Free Trade Zones (2021) came into effect on 1 January 2022, in which the items restricted to foreign investors were reduced from 30 in 2020 to 27 in 2021.
+Meanwhile, the Special Administrative Measures (Negative List) for the Access of Foreign Investment in Pilot Free Trade Zones (2020) was abolished.

-For the complete list, please refer to the following Mainland government websites:
+For the complete lists, please refer to the following Mainland government websites:

 Setting up FIE: General Approval Process

-According to the Foreign Investment Law, effective from 1 January 2020, “one-stop services” for the business recordation of formation and industrial and commercial registration of foreign-funded enterprises shall no longer be provided.
+According to the Notice on Implementing the Foreign Investment Law and Doing a Good Job in the Registration of Foreign-Invested Enterprises, issued by the State Administration for Market Regulation in 31 December 2019, effective from 1 January 2020, “one-stop services” for the business recordation of formation and industrial and commercial registration of foreign-funded enterprises shall no longer be provided.
 When applying for the formation or modification registration of a foreign-funded enterprise, an applicant shall complete the initial report and modification report of foreign investment.
 The submission of a foreign investment information report is not an essential requirement for the registration of a foreign-funded enterprise.
 The registration authority shall no longer conduct a review of any foreign investment information report.
 An applicant may continue to complete the foreign investment information report after filing an application for business registration.
 Foreign investors or foreign-funded enterprises should submit annual reports “integrating multiple reports into one” through the national enterprise credit information publicity system.

-Generally, after obtaining approval from the in-charge market regulation authorities, FIEs could obtain business license, arrange for injection of registered capital, engrave company seals with public security bureaus, open bank accounts and perform relevant registrations with relevant government authorities, including tax bureau, foreign exchange administration authority, customs, and other related government authorities.
+Generally, after obtaining approval from the in-charge market regulation authorities, FIEs could obtain business license, arrange for injection of registered capital, engrave company seals with public security bureaux, open bank accounts and perform relevant registrations with relevant government authorities, including taxation, foreign exchange administration, customs, and other related government authorities.
 From 1 October 2015, newly established enterprises are no longer required to perform registration with tax, statistical or finance bureaus, or obtain tax registration, organisation code, financial registration certificates after obtaining business licenses with unified social credit code issued by administrative authorities for industry and commerce.
+From 1 October 2016, newly established enterprises are no longer required to obtain social insurance register certificates and statistics registration certificates after obtaining business licenses with unified social credit code issued by administrative authorities for industry and commerce.
 For details of foreign-invested enterprise registration and incorporation procedures, please refer to the following Mainland government websites.

 For certain industries, foreign investors should apply for certificates/licenses as required by relevant authorities before applying for foreign investment approval with the commerce authority.